 Before you begin the application steps below please review the following:

-You must also complete the following and submit to an OISS advisor:
+You must also complete the following and submit to an OISS adviser:

 - A courier label in order to send the application to immigration services

-(address can be found on the Application Fees form) - Note: Filing H-1B petitions with USCIS is a time sensitive matter.
+(address may be found on the Application Fees Form) - Note: Filing H-1B petitions with USCIS is a time sensitive matter.
 Based on proximity to store locations and drop-off boxes, OISS keeps mailing supplies only for FedEx and UPS to achieve quicker and more efficient delivery results.

-Contact the scholar and ask them to begin work on the “H-1B Scholar Application” materials.
-These materials can be found on this website.
+Contact the scholar/employee and ask them to begin work on the “H-1B Scholar Application” materials.
+These materials can be found on the Scholar Application Instructions page.

 OISS will send you a Notice of Filing Labor Condition Application with the employment information already filled in.
-Please follow the instructions on the form regarding the posting and completing the form.
-The OISS will then prepare the rest of the H-1B application (with all the materials provided by the department and individual).
-Upon receiving approval from the Department of Labor, OISS will file the H-1B application with the U.S. Citizenship and Immigration Services (USCIS).
+Please follow the instructions in the email regarding the posting notice and make any corrections as requested.
+The OISS will then prepare the rest of the H-1B application (with all the materials provided by the department and beneficiary).
+Upon receiving approval from the Department of Labor, OISS will file the H-1B petition with the U.S. Citizenship and Immigration Services (USCIS).
+OISS will confirm filing of the H-1B petition by email with both the department and beneficiary.

-When OISS receives the approval notice from the USCIS, the OISS adviser will contact the department and the beneficiary.
-If the beneficiary is overseas, OISS will send the approval notice to the beneficiary who must then apply for an H-1B visa to use to enter the U.S. The department is responsible for sending the approval notice to the beneficiary, via courier service.
-The beneficiary must complete or update the I-9 Form which can be done at any of the Yale I-9 centers.
-OISS is one of these centers.
+When OISS receives the approval notice from the USCIS, the OISS adviser will contact the department and the beneficiary by email.
+If the beneficiary is overseas, OISS will send the approval notice to the beneficiary who must then apply for an H-1B visa stamp to use to enter the U.S. The department is responsible for sending the approval notice to the beneficiary, via courier service.
+The beneficiary must complete or update the I-9 Form which can be done at the Yale I-9 Center.